outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 ![Git Architecure]({{ site.baseurl }}/assets/git13.svg)

-When a filename is not given but the reference is a branch, HEAD is linked to that branch (that is, we _switch_ to that branch), and then the stage and working tree are set to match that branch.
-Any file that exists in the new commit ('a47c3') is copied; any file that exists in the old commit ('ed489') but not in the new one is deleted; and any file that exists in neither is ignored.
+When a filename is not given but the reference is a branch, HEAD is linked to that branch (that is, we _switch_ to that branch), and then the index and working tree are set to match that branch.
+Any file that exists in commit 'a47c3' is copied; any file that exists in commit 'ed489' but not in the new one is deleted; and any file that exists in neither is ignored.

 ![Git Architecure]({{ site.baseurl }}/assets/git14.svg)

 When a filename is not given and the reference is not a (local) branch (a tag, a remote branch, a SHA-1 ID, or something like 'master~3'), we get an anonymous branch, resulting detached HEAD.
 This is useful for jumping around the history.
-To compile version 1.6.6.1, we can `git checkout v1.6.6.1` (a tag, not a branch), compile, install, and then switch back to 'master' by `git checkout master`.

 ![Git Architecure]({{ site.baseurl }}/assets/git15.svg)